Vaccines For Children Program

 Important Guidelines for Vaccine Storage Units: Dormitory or dorm-style refrigerators are no longer acceptable for VFC vaccine storage at any time!

-The orientation visits include a review of the requirements for participation in the VFC Program (see "Requirements for VFC Providers" below).
+- VFC Pogram orientation - including a review of the requirements for participation in the VFC Program.

 Most of the requirements are procedures that all clinics providing vaccines already have in place.